shechter430/VBA-Challenge/README.md

 > -The total stock volume of the stock.

+> -The script will also run through all worksheets.
 ---

 Files include screenshots of each year of stock output and the VBA script.